DeepLearningPracticalGroup/HandwrittenDocAnalysis/README.md

 ## ⚙️ Environment Setup

-To set up the environment, use the provided Makefile.
+To set up the environment and install all necessary dependencies, use the provided `Makefile`.

-By default, the Makefile uses Python 3.11 and creates a virtual environment in the `.venv` directory.
-It then installs all required packages from `requirements.txt`.
+By default, the Makefile uses **Python 3.11** and creates a virtual environment in the `.venv/` directory.
+It then installs required packages from `requirements.txt`.
+You can customize the Python version by changing the `PYTHON` variable at the top of the Makefile (e.g., to Python 3.10).

+### Basic Installation

+Run one of the following:

+- `make all` – Installs everything including the **CPU version** of PyTorch and torchvision.
+- `make all-gpu` – Installs everything including the **GPU version** of PyTorch (CUDA 11.8).
+- `make torch-help` – Prints instructions for choosing between CPU and GPU versions of PyTorch.

+### Individual Commands

+- `make venv` – Creates the Python virtual environment at `.venv/`.
+- `make install` – Installs all required Python packages listed in `requirements.txt`.
+- `make torch-cpu` – Installs the CPU version of PyTorch and torchvision.
-The Makefile also provides commands to install either the CPU or GPU version of PyTorch and torchvision.
-The GPU installation uses CUDA 11.8.
-A help command is included to guide users in choosing the appropriate PyTorch version.
+- `make torch-gpu` – Installs the GPU version of PyTorch and torchvision using CUDA 11.8.

-If you want to use a different Python version (e.g., Python 3.10), you can change the `PYTHON` variable at the top of the Makefile.
-This will not significantly affect the project.
-The translation script used in Task 1 is optional and already processed text files are provided in the `text_files/` folder.

-The Makefile also includes a clean command to remove the virtual environment and cache files.
+- `make clean` – Removes the virtual environment and Python cache files.

+---

+### Running the Task 1 Pipeline

+Once the environment is ready, you can run the full Task 1 pipeline using:

+- `make task_1` – Runs all steps: data cleaning, noise map binarization, scroll generation (random + text), line segmentation, YOLO training, and optional fine-tuning if a pretrained model is available.

+You can also:

+- `make test_task_1` – Runs a small test with fewer augmentations, fewer scrolls, and only 1 training epoch, to quickly verify that the pipeline works.
+- `make reset_task_1` – Deletes all generated folders related to Task 1 (`augmented_chars`, `dataset`, `noise_maps/binarized`, and `monkbrill_clean`) to start fresh.

 ---